 ***1/2We of the Lovecraft cult (if you'll forgive the expression) have become quite used to being disappointed by big screen adaptions.
-The pantheon of his elder Gods like Cthulhu, Yog Sothoth and Shub-Niggurath, and their hideous half-human offspring--all summonable via the unholy bible of black magic, the Necronomicon--reverberate far deeper than ordinary mind's eye boogeymen, in other words no 2D or 3D representation can compare.
+The pantheon of his elder Gods like Cthulhu, Yog Sothoth and Shub-Niggurath and their hideous half-human offspring--all summonable via the unholy bible of black magic, the Necronomicon--reverberate far deeper than ordinary mind's eye boogeymen, in other words no 2D or 3D representation can compare.
 Seeming to cohere out of the electric blur behind our eyelids, they urge us forward through Lovecraft's prose as if his writing had its own dark Necronomicon-ish power, so that just reading it by ourselves, not even moving our lips, we feel the behemoths stir from their slumber in the timeless ocean below our archaic collective unconsciousness.
 Naturally no film is going to be able to capture that feeling.
 Carpenter's IN THE MOUTH OF MADNESS was about that feeling, but didn't create it.
-Corman made a decent stab at it, but the results weren't quite up to his Poe.
-Luckily there's Stuart Gordon, the Corman to Lovecraft's Poe, he keeps the events and tentacles flowing in something like real time, over a single night or weekend of rattletrap madness, so there's seldom time to get or need a 'third eye' complete picture.
-Our protagonists being chased along progressively more surreal avenues is enough to keep us engaged, and that's just what the stories are like, snapshots of Hell barely developed before they're burned.
+Corman made a decent stab at it, but the results weren't quite up to his Poe stuff.
+Luckily there's Stuart Gordon, who did FROM BEYOND and RE-ANIMATOR, the two best Lovecraft adaptations, and who keeps the events and tentacles flowing in something like real time, over a single night or weekend of rattletrap madness, so there's seldom time to get or need a 'third eye' complete picture.
+Seeing protagonists being chased along progressively more surreal avenues while just trying to get help for his drowning friend is enough to keep us engaged, and that's just what the stories are like, snapshots of Hell barely developed before they're burning.

-For DAGON, Gordon adapts Lovecraft's "Shadow over Innsmouth" moving the locale from New England to an ancient Spanish fishing village, and having the action go down over one long rainy afternoon into late rainy evening, capturing the strange disorienting nightmare of trying to procure help after a freak storm rolls in over a passing yacht occupied by American investment wizard Paul Marsh (Ezra Godden), his Spanish girlfriend Barbara (Raquel Meroño), his Aussie boss and boss's wife--up on some rocks and starts sinking, the husband trapped under the onrushing flood of water from the hull.
+For DAGON, Gordon adapts Lovecraft's "Shadow over Innsmouth" moving the locale from New England to an ancient Spanish fishing village, and having the action go down over one long rainy afternoon into late rainy evening, capturing the strange disorienting nightmare of trying to procure help after a freak storm rolls in over a passing yacht occupied by American investment wizard Paul Marsh (Ezra Godden), his Spanish girlfriend Barbara (Raquel Meroño), his Aussie boss and boss's wife.
+With the boss trapped under the onrushing flood of water from the hull.
 Paul and Barbara rush ashore to get help, are immediately separated by a seemingly friendly priest and, well, the weirdness never lets up for a moment, nor does the rain.

 POR QUE HILÁRAYE K'LIHN-TOÑ: An evil fish god cult priest incites the elders to smash the iconography of the Christian church.
 The locals kill a Rupert Murdoch-esque yachtsman (offscreen).
-The ending suggests the future depends on the Democratic ability to adapt overriding the Republican resistance to change.
+The ending suggests the future depends on the Democratic Party's ability to adapt triumphing over the Republican's resistance to change.
 As with the other films on this list it's ultimately about a sort of high Precambrian matriarchy.
 The plethora of Spanish speakers stands as a mockery to the the anti-immigrant Trump supporters who consider it a violation of their civil rights if you try to explain the difference between Spain and Mexico.